Related Subjects:

 - Pneumocystis jirovecii pneumonia (PCP)

-- Cryptosporidiosis (chronic intestinal, lasting more than one month)
+- Cryptosporidiosis (chronic >1 month)

-- Isosporiasis (chronic intestinal, lasting more than one month)
+- Isosporiasis (chronic >1 month)

-- Toxoplasmosis of brain
+- Toxoplasmosis of the brain

-- CMV retinitis (with loss of vision)
+- CMV retinitis (with vision loss)

 - Progressive multifocal leukoencephalopathy (PML)